taichi-dev/soft2d-for-unity/Docs/English/Documentation.md

 ### Use Github Project
 If users are using `git` to clone this project, please use `git-lfs` to ensure pulling binary files correctly.
 ### Import Soft2D-for-Unity plugin into existing projects
-Download the plugin from [Asset Store](https://assetstore.unity.com/packages/slug/256549) and import it into an existing project.
+Download this plugin from [Unity Asset Store](https://assetstore.unity.com/packages/slug/256549) and import it into an existing project.
 After the import is completed, the plugin will automatically display a startup window.
-The program will perform the following procedures:
+Click `Run and Restart` will perform the following operations:
-- Change graphics API to Vulkan or Metal.
-- Change scripting backend to IL2CPP.
+- The project's `Graphics API` setting will be changed to `Vulkan` or `Metal`.
+- The `Scripting Backend` setting will be changed to `IL2CPP`.
-- If the current pipeline is not Universal Render Pipeline, delete files related to it (URP).
+- If the current pipeline is not Universal Render Pipeline, URP-related files in the plugin will be automatically removed.
-- Restart.
-If users are importing this plugin into a URP project: you also need the following steps to run 02_2DGame normally, for the scenes use **Renderer Feature** to achieve post-processing effects:
-  - Find the **Render Pipeline Asset** used by the project under Project Settings -> Rendering -> Render Pipeline Asset.
-  - Find **Renderer List** in **Render Pipeline Asset**'s Inspector window.
-  - Click the "+" button to add a Renderer Data, and choose **Kawase Blur Data** as this new Renderer Data.

 ## Using Soft2DManager && Creating a Body